bajaco/stags/README.md

+# scrape.py

+scrape.py is a script that uses the Stags class to create a jobs feed in the terminal for Indeed job listings.
+The file can be edited to configure the search term, location, and time interval.
+At each interval it will list new jobs that have been added since the last interval.
+Intervals are not sychronized to time, so expect some drift.
+I have noticed some malformed titles- there is an error in the stags class that I need to investigate.

+#### Usage:
+Edit the interval and search options as needed, then:
+`python scrape.py`

 # Stags

 Stags is an in-progress HTML parser.
-It creates a tree representation of the document, and provides access to a list of all elements, qhich can be filtered and transmormed.
+It creates a tree representation of the document, and provides access to a list of all elements, which can be filtered and transformed.

 ## Usage